SQream/sqream_docs/guides/operations/setup/local_docker.rst

 SQream DB is installed on your hosts with NVIDIA Docker.
 There are several preparation steps to ensure before installing SQream DB, so follow these instructions carefully.

-..
-Note:: Installing SQream DB requires a license key.
+.. note:: Installing SQream DB requires a license key.
 Go to `SQream Support <http://support.sqream.com/>`_ or contact your SQream account manager for your license key.

 .. contents:: In this topic:
    :local: